Richard O'Donnell (footballer)

-Having started his career with Sheffield Wednesday's youth system, O'Donnell progressed to the first team where he was largely used as an understudy goalkeeper.
+Having started his career with Sheffield Wednesday's youth system, O'Donnell progressed to the first team, for which he was largely used as an understudy goalkeeper.
 He played 20 times for Wednesday between 2006 and 2012, earning a significant amount of first-team appearances elsewhere as he spent time on loan with York City, Buxton, Rotherham United, Oldham Athletic, Grimsby Town, Alfreton Town and Macclesfield Town.
 He was released in the summer of 2012 and joined Chesterfield.
-In 2013, following limited first-team appearances, he signed a one-year contract at Walsall.
+In 2013, following limited first-team appearances, he signed a one-year contract at Walsall, where he would spend two years.

+In 2015, he signed for Wigan Athletic and joined Bristol City on loan in January 2016, he would make this move permanment in February.
+In January 2017, he joined Rotherham United for an undisclosed fee where he would spend a year, joining Northampton Town in January 2018, spending six months at the club.
+In July 2018, he joined Bradford City, where he spent four years, before joining Rochdale in 2022, a year later he would sign for Blackpool where he would spend two years before leaving the club in June 2025.
+In July 2025, O'Donnell joined Derby County.

 Career

 Sheffield Wednesday

 Born in Sheffield, South Yorkshire, O'Donnell started his career with Sheffield Wednesday's youth system.
 He was called up to first team at the start of the 2006–07 season and was an unused substitute for the League Cup match against Wrexham as back-up for Chris Adamson.
-O'Donnell joined Conference National club York City on 2 March 2007 on a work experience arrangement.
-He was recalled by Wednesday later that month, to provide cover injuries.
+O'Donnell joined Conference National club York City on 2 March 2007 on a work-experience arrangement.
+He was recalled by Wednesday later that month, to provide cover for injuries.

 O'Donnell signed his first professional contract with Wednesday in June 2007.
 He joined Buxton of the Northern Premier League Premier Division in December 2007 on a one-month loan, where he made two appearances.
-He joined League Two club Rotherham United on 8 January 2008 on a three-month loan, as back-up for Andy Warrington, but was recalled before the end of the deal as back-up to Wednesday's two first choice goalkeepers.
+He joined League Two club Rotherham United on 8 January 2008 on a three-month loan, as back-up for Andy Warrington, but was recalled before the end of the deal as back-up to Wednesday's two first-choice goalkeepers.
 O'Donnell was then loaned to League One club Oldham Athletic on 14 March 2008 on an emergency seven-day loan.
 He made his Football League debut the following day at the age of 19 in a match against Luton Town.

 He joined Conference Premier club Grimsby Town on 31 August 2010 on a one-month loan.
 He made his debut on 4 September 2010 against Luton, Grimsby winning 2–0 at home.
 On 4 February 2011, he joined Alfreton Town on a one-month loan.

 He made his debut for Wednesday in a 2–0 defeat away to Southampton on 19 March 2011.
-On 15 May 2012, O'Donnell was amongst the six first-team players to be released by Wednesday.
+On 15 May 2012, O'Donnell was amongst the six first-team players to be released by the club.